Stop Enabling Your Addicted Adult Child

-Geno's son went on a twenty-minute rant about how his former boss was a jerk and that he still can't find another job.
+Geno's son went on a 20-minute rant about how his former boss was a jerk and that he still can't find another job.
 He mentioned that he had smoked less weed, but that he had no money for his rent payment.
 Geno mentioned that he had financial pressures too and his son immediately said, "Whatever, dad, don't worry about me!"

 Does the above scenario sound even remotely similar to your circumstances?
-Are you distraught and overwhelmed by your dependent, addicted adult child?
+Are you distraught and overwhelmed by a dependent, addicted adult child?
 Does the logic in your head get sideswiped by the emotional pain in your heart?

 Do You Enable?

 Enabling is fixing problems for others and doing so in a way that interferes with growth and responsibility.
 Do you create an enabling dynamic for your adult child?
 If he, for example, buys a new audio system for his car instead of paying rent, this would result in a consequence of losing an apartment.
 An enabler rushes in and removes the consequence, giving the adult child no reason or opportunity to learn a lesson.